imdadullah12/php-crud-rest-api/README.md

 - `destination` (required): The directory where the files will be stored.
 - `validation` (required): A comma-separated list of allowed file extensions.
+- `table` (optional): Table name where the files path will be saved
+- `reference` (optional) (required if the table is mentioned): `reference` should be an array with the column name and it's value to save the path of the uploaded files

 Note: You can upload multiple files at once, and this will not insert into your database table, You'll get the url as response and you can save it to the database.